 This term we have also been pleased to welcome Commonwealth gold medallist sprinter Leon Baptiste into our school to run high intensity fitness workouts with our pupils and give pupils an understanding of routes into professional athleticism.

 Careers in the secondary phase are delivered as part of the Compass (PSHE) curriculum as well as within subjects.
 In year 7, 10 & 11 pupils complete specific units focused on careers and aspirations looking at the different options at post-16 and what they require to access this.
 This builds aspiration in year 7 and then allows students to make informed choices in year 10 & 11 when applying for post-16 places.
 All students are exposed to a range of workplaces and employers through visits in and out of school and through our yearly careers day.
 This is extended in year 10 to a careers exposure week which includes students writing CV’s and attending a mock interview with a local business person.

-In year 8 all students attend the Big Bang Fair to expose them to a range of STEAM subjects.
+In year 8 all students attend the Big Bang Fair to expose them to a range of STEM subjects.
 In year 9, they attend an access to professions conference at Aston University.
 This builds their understanding of the labour market and helps them to make informed choices for their KS4 options.
 In year 10 all pupils attend the Skills Show at the NEC to help them develop the language that they will need to use on college applications and CV’s.